zikju/vue-karaoke-roulette/README.md

 >
 > Insert players names and select game mode: `Duo` or `Solo`.
 Game will randomly pick who will be singing next!
 >
 > Forever alone?
 No worries!
-Application has `Only Songs` game mode.
+Application comes with `Only Songs` game mode.
 >
 > Spin roulette and game will pick random karaoke song from youtube.
-Application has prebuild English / Russian song playlists.
+Application is prebuild with English / Russian song playlists.
 >

 ## Application preview